In This Section

 Bioinformatics, MS - Career Outcomes

 Bioinformatics specialists must acquire an unusual background, an eclectic blend of molecular biology, chemistry, and computer science.
 They work in close collaboration with bench scientists, helping them to plan and organize experiments and data collection so as to maximize the production of reliable and useful information.
-They are found in academic, government, and industrial research labs.

 If you're interested in this exciting field and not sure about whether you want to invest yourself into a PhD program, University of the Sciences is the place for you.
 Opportunities for bioinformaticists are especially abundant at the MS level.